(And How Can I Use it in a Digital Marketing Funnel)

 How Relationship Marketing Ties into the Customer Journey

-Relationship marketing is essential to your business’ growth, and it should be a part of your overall customer journey instead of something you pursue separately.
+Relationship marketing is essential to your business’ growth and should be a part of your overall customer journey instead of something you pursue separately.
 In other words, it should be a part of your marketing funnel.

 To recap, your marketing funnel is the process or journey that customers go through from the moment they discover your business until they get to the conversion stage and beyond.
 A traditional marketing funnel might involve the following ‘stages’: